chenzhan4321/Tokenizer/README.md

 # Encoder-Decoder Trainer

-This repository contains code for training and evaluating an encoder-decoder model, primarily designed for sequence-to-sequence tasks.
+This repository contains code for training an BPE model, primarily designed for the tokenization of low-resource languages.
 The project includes Jupyter notebooks that guide users through the process of training the model and performing encoding and decoding operations.

 ## Table of Contents